MystenLabs/sui/doc/src/learn/cryptography/groth16.md

 Zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) are a family of zero-knowledge proofs which are non-interactive, have succinct proof size and efficient verification time.
 An important and widely used variant of them is pairing-based zk-SNARKs, of which the [Groth16](https://eprint.iacr.org/2016/260.pdf) proof system is one of the most efficient and widely used.

-The Move API in Sui allows users to verify any statement that can be expressed in a NP-complete language can be verified efficiently using Groth16 zk-SNARKs over either the Bn254 or BLS12-381 elliptic curve constructions.
+The Move API in Sui allows users to verify any statement that can be expressed in a NP-complete language can be verified efficiently using Groth16 zk-SNARKs over either the BN254 or BLS12-381 elliptic curve constructions.

 There are high-level languages for expressing these statements, such as [Circom](https://docs.circom.io) which will be used in the example below.

-Note that Groth16 requires a trusted setup for each circuit to generate the verification key, but we will not discuss how to do that here.
+Note that Groth16 requires a trusted setup for each circuit to generate the verification key.
+The API is not pinning any particular verification key. and each user can generate their own parameters or use an existing verification to their dapps.

 ## Usage

 The following example demonstrates how to create a Groth16 proof from a statement written in Circom and then verify it using the Sui Move API.
+The API currently supports up to eight public inputs.

 ## Create circuit
 The proof demonstrates that we know a secret input to a hash function which gives a certain public output.